 The algorithm is used for a wide range of tasks such as text classification, handwriting and face recognition, and identification of genes, among others.

-In some cases, support vector machines enables simplified application of other ML methods.
-For example you can combine CNN and SVM, as described here.
+In some cases, support vector machines enable simplified application of other ML methods.
+For example, you can combine CNN and SVM, as described here.

 What is a support vector machine?

 A support vector machine (SVM) is a supervised ML algorithm that performs classification or regression tasks by constructing a divider that separates data in two categories.
 The optimal divider is the one which is in equal distance from the boundaries of each group.

 The algorithm is more commonly used for classification than regression.
 In some articles, the SVM for regression is also called support vector regression (SVR).
 Check out this post to learn more about SVR.

 How does the support vector machine classifier work?